Overstressed Symptoms: How to Recognize and Recover Before Burnout

 Your Body’s SOS: Responding With Kindness

-When stress gets too high, quick and gentle actions can help your nervous system get back on track.
-Try the 20-second reset: take a deep breath of lavender (essential oil or a sachet).
+When overstress builds up, quick and gentle actions can relieve your nervous system.
+Addressing early overstressed symptoms with techniques like the 20-second reset—deep breaths, lavender, or a quiet pause—can prevent minor overstressing from turning into chronic overstress.
 This will calm the amygdala, which is the part of your brain that controls fear.
 To make it more calming, breathe out slowly while you do it.
 For deeper relief, try "unproductive" rest: lie under a weighted blanket (the pressure feels like a hug and releases oxytocin) and just be there—no podcasts, no scrolling, and no guilt.
 This isn't "doing nothing"; it's letting your body release stress without having to do anything.

 Don't criticize yourself; instead, be curious and kind.
 Instead of beating yourself up for feeling overwhelmed, ask yourself gently, "What does my body need right now?"
 It could be as easy as a glass of water, a stretch, or a few minutes of quiet.
 These little acts of kindness are like first aid for the soul.
 They don't fix things, but they help you get back to yourself when stress has pulled you away.

-The first step in managing stress in a way that lasts is to set boundaries that are small and flexible so they don't drain your energy.
+Long-term relief from overstressing involves setting small, flexible boundaries that prevent overstressed symptoms from accumulating.
+Recognizing your limits early reduces chronic overstress, helping you maintain mental and physical well-being over time.
 "I'll check my emails after lunch, not with my morning coffee" is an example of how to keep your mind clear so you can wake up slowly.
 These small boundaries seem easier to deal with than big changes, and they help you trust your own needs again.
 They become second nature over time, making a life that works with your sensitivity instead of against it.

 Include little things that make you happy every day, like spending five minutes "beauty hunting."
 Look for one nice thing, like the sound of rain, the warmth of your mug, or the way the sun shines through the leaves.
 This isn't about being overly positive; it's about teaching your nervous system to recognize safety and pleasure along with stress.
 Do this along with weekly tension checks: look for stress in your body (clenched jaw? raised shoulders?) and consciously relax.
 These little things add up to big changes that change how you deal with stress from just getting through it to working with it.